crmcarecloud/api-php-client/docs/Api/CustomersApi.md

 Update a customer

-Update the information on a specific customer account
+Update the information on a specific customer account.

 ### Example
 ```php